 - Culture: Anything related to cultural events, like cable TV, concerts, museums, etc.

-- Unexpected: Unplanned expenses that are not planned for, like home repairs, other bills, etc.
+- Unexpected: Unplanned expenses, like home repairs, other bills, etc.

-You are also instructed to set up a savings goal for the month and try to save that amount.
+You also set up a monthly savings goal and try to save that amount.

 At the end of each month, or weekly if you choose to, ask yourself the following questions: